-“There will always be free enterprise, private practice for the caring dentist that seeks excellence for his patients through the exercise of the greatest care, skill, and judgment at her command.
+“There will always be free enterprise, private practice for the caring dentist that seeks excellence for his patients through the exercise of the greatest care, skill, and judgment.
 For those of you who are concerned, do not worry, for they will seek you out!” – F. Harold Wirth, D.D.S.

 Michael LeBlanc, Jr. D.D.S.